-We are using Slideroom for 2015 applications.
-Please follow this link to sign up and complete your application.
+We will be using Slideroom for 2016 applications.
+Please follow this link after June 1, 2015 to sign up and complete your application.

-The application deadline for residencies that start in 2015 is September 1, 2014.
-Applications are accepted June 1 - September 1.
+The application deadline for residencies that start in 2016 will be August 31, 2015.
+Applications are accepted June 1 - August 31.

 Selection of Artists

 Our advisory board, which is composed of former artists-in-residence, arts professionals, environmentalists, and educators, reviews applications in October and selects eight to ten candidates to interview in November.
 Interviews are scheduled between 12:00 and 5:00 p.m.
 At that time, finalists must make a short presentation about their work.
-The board awards between four and eight residencies per year, depending on the number of part-time and full-time residencies allotted.
+The board awards six residencies per year.

 The board evaluates applications based on the artist's demonstrated commitment to resource conservation and recycling through art, their experience in art education and/or environmental education, how the residency can provide the artist with professional growth, the quality of previous work, and the artist's reputation and references.
 The board also considers the artist's use of materials and the types of tools available in the studio.